 Description Potential impact, scope and management of opportunities Action Plan Access to new markets, new locations and facilities The climate opportunity presents a favourable scenario for Enerfín, as more and more consumers are becoming more environmentally conscious and are looking for sustainable energy.
 This shift in consumer preferences, coupled with increased regulations and environmental requirements, expands Enerfín's market potential and opens up new business opportunities.
-Enerfin plans to boost technological innovation, expand its production, diversify its products and consolidate its brand image to capitalise on the growing demand for sustainable energy and strengthen its competitive By meeting this growing demand for sustainable energy, Enerfín has the capacity to increase its production and generate higher profits.
-Expanding into wider markets and positioning itself as a leading renewable energy provider strengthens the company's competitive position and its ability to fully capitalise on this opportunity. position.
+By meeting this growing demand for sustainable energy, Enerfín has the capacity to increase its production and generate higher profits.
+Expanding into wider markets and positioning itself as a leading renewable energy provider strengthens the company's competitive position and its ability to fully capitalise on this opportunity.
 Horizon: medium-term Affected activities: Enerfín - All locations.
+Enerfín plans to boost technological innovation, expand its production, diversify its products and consolidate its brand image to capitalise on the growing demand for sustainable energy and strengthen its competitive position.